MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailDetailTransportRuleReport.md

 ```

 ### -EventType
 The EventType parameter filters the report by the event type.
+Valid values are:

+- EncryptionManual
+- EncryptionPolicy
+- TransportRuleActionHits
+- TransportRuleHits

-To view the complete list of valid values for this parameter, run the command: `Get-MailFilterListReport -SelectionTarget EventTypes`.
+ To view the potential list of valid values for this parameter, run the command: `Get-MailFilterListReport -SelectionTarget EventTypes`.
 The event type you specify must correspond to the report.
 For example, you can only specify malware filter events for malware reports.

 You can specify multiple values separated by commas.